ishitamagotra/Hadoop/ITMD-521/Week-05/item-two/ReadMe.md

                                                **mv MaxTemperature.java MinimumTemperatureperyear.java** ,
                                                **mv MaxTemperatureWithCombiner.java MinTemperatureWithCombiner.java**
 11. Compile all the java files using the command: hadoop com.sun.tools.javac.Main MinimumTemperatureperyear*.java
-12. Create a jar file as: **jar cf mv.jar MinimumTemperatureperyear*.class**
+12. Create a jar file as: **jar cf mt.jar MinimumTemperatureperyear*.class**
-13. To, find the output use the command: **hadoop jar mv.jar MinimumTemperatureperyear ima/ncdc/90919293/90919293.txt output/ncdc/90919293/13**.
+13. To, find the output use the command: **hadoop jar mt.jar MinimumTemperatureperyear ima/ncdc/90919293/90919293.txt output/ncdc/90919293/13**.
 This will perform a map reduce task.
 14. Final output will be displayed using the command:**hadoop fs -cat output/ncdc/90919293/13/part-r-00000**